StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Introduction

-Regarding the above challenges, we are inspired by the tool manipulation strategy for augmenting the abilities of LLMs~\cite{schick-arxiv-23, nakano-arxiv-21, gao-arxiv-22-b}.
-The basic idea of our approach is to incorporate specialized interfaces (\eg extracting columns for tables) to manipulate the structured data records.
+Regarding the above challenges, we are inspired by the tool manipulation strategy for augmenting the abilities of LLMs~\cite{schick-arxiv-23, nakano-arxiv-21}.
+Our basic idea is to incorporate specialized interfaces (\eg extracting columns from tables) to manipulate the structured data records.
 With these interfaces, we can effectively reduce the search space of the data records, and more accurately identify the required evidence to fulfill specific tasks.
 In this way, LLMs can concentrate on reasoning based on the evidence obtained from the interfaces.
 To implement the interface-augmented approach, there remain two key problems, namely how to design suitable interfaces for specific tasks and how to utilize them for reasoning by LLMs, which are the focus of this work.

-To this end, in this paper, we propose an \emph{Iterative Reading-then-Reasoning~(IRR)} approach for solving the tasks based on structured data, namely \textbf{StructGPT}.
-Our approach considers two major functions to fulfill different tasks, namely collecting relevant evidence~(\emph{reading}) and inferring the answer or planning subsequent steps~(\emph{reasoning}).
-In essence, we disentangle the two processes of \emph{reading} and \emph{reasoning} for LLMs: we utilize the interface of structured data to implement accurate, efficient data access and filtering, and further leverage the reasoning ability of LLMs to figure out the next step or the final result for the question.
-Specially, we propose an \emph{invoking-linearization-generation} procedure to support LLMs in reading and reasoning on the structured data with the help of the external interfaces.
+To design suitable interfaces, we regard multiple types of structured data as black-box systems, and design the interfaces to provide accurate, efficient data access and filtering for LLMs.
+For each interface, its implementation is dependent on the characteristic of the structured data, while its functionality is general to all LLMs, with just a few arguments for specifying the data requirements.
+Based on these interfaces, we propose an \emph{Iterative Reading-then-Reasoning~(IRR)} framework for LLMs to utilize the interfaces to solve the tasks based on structured data, namely \textbf{StructGPT}.
+This framework considers two major functions to fulfill different tasks, namely collecting relevant evidence~(\emph{reading}) and inferring the answer or planning subsequent steps~(\emph{reasoning}).
+Specifically, we propose an \emph{invoking-linearization-generation} procedure to support LLMs in reading and reasoning on the structured data with the help of the external interfaces.
 By iterating this procedure with provided interfaces, we can gradually approach the target answer to a given question.